Ironmaster Super Bench & Pro Comparison

 With all the weight pivoting on the central post, I expected the pad might have some play, but remarkably many users have commented on just how stable this bench is.
 Rock-solid are words I’ve often heard from owners of the Super Bench.

 You will be happy to know the Ironmaster bench arrives completely assembled apart from the feet, you will have to attach those with the 4 bolts provided, assembly time 5 mins.

 With an array of attachments including the dip attachment, the crunch attachment, the pull-up attachment and the leg curl attachment this bench wants to turn your space at home into a full home gym and the good news is they are all made from high-density steel and are comparable to the quality of the main bench.

-I know this is an important feature for a lot of people when considering which adjustable bench to buy, personally, I find declined pressing is overrated and weighted dips actually add muscle mass on the lower pecs quicker for me.
+I know this is an essential feature for many people when considering which adjustable bench to buy; personally, I find declined pressing is overrated and weighted dips add mass on the lower pecs quicker for me.

-The crunch attachment is adjustable by height, so should suit most users and because of the design of the attachment only your butt, back and shoulders will be on the back pad and the rest of your lower body will be around the crunch attachment.
-So no need to worry about the lack of length in the back pad.
-You can check price and more reviews of the attachment here.
+The crunch attachment is adjustable by height, so should suit most users and because of the design of the attachment, only your butt back, and shoulders will be on the back pad, and the rest of your lower body will be around the crunch attachment—so no need to worry about the lack of length in the back pad.

 Comfortable supportive high-quality upholstery